Automated patching: The easiest defense for known vulnerabilities

 - Improve systems stability through granular, role-based access

-It's important to note that grouping servers by application owner/customer, production environment, physical location, and maintenance window is highly useful in change planning, and in execution of patching.
+It’s important to note that grouping servers by application owner/customer, production environment, physical location, and maintenance window are highly useful in change planning, and in the execution of patching.
 While this information should live in every CMDB, it may live only in the automation tools, or in a related system of record.
 Wherever it does exist, it should be available for change planning, and for use by the automation system.
-This will let the automation team work with logical groupings that the business expects, and make communication straightforward.
+This will let the automation teamwork with logical groupings that the business expects, and make communication straightforward.

 It’s also useful to note that different application groups will usually want slightly different maintenance windows.
 When patching is executed or maintained manually, the Operations group will naturally want to drive their customers towards a few common maintenance windows, as this simplifies the operational process.
 However, it’s not uncommon to see many maintenance windows in enterprises with more than a thousand or so server instances.
 Therefore, it’s very useful to automate the process end-to-end, using maintenance window as one of several server properties.
 These properties can be set and managed by the application or service owners to meet their operational requirements.
 This will often lead to greater buy-in and fewer “last minute” cancels, as the service/application owner now has more skin in the game.
 This helps drive up overall coverage of the patching process.